Jean Seberg (musical): Overview

 The plot covers Seberg's life and career from her first screen appearance in the 1957 Otto Preminger film Saint Joan followed by her acclaim in France prompted by her appearance in Breathless.
 Her support of the Black Panthers is shown, and her mysterious 1979 death in Paris at the age of forty.
 The main characters besides Seberg are J. Edgar Hoover, Otto Preminger and Romain Gary (Seberg's second husband).

 Production

 Jean Seberg opened on 1 December 1983 at the Royal National Theatre, Olivier Theatre.
 Directed by Peter Hall, Kelly Hunter and Elizabeth Counsell were featured as the younger and older actress, respectively.
 The choreographer was Irving Davies, and sets, costumes and lighting were by John Bury.

 Critical response

 In his review in the Daily Telegraph, John Barber described the musical as "a very big musical for someone who seems to have been a very small girl".
-Milton Shulman in the Evening Standard compared the songs to "penny whistles at a state funeral", while Robert Cushman of The Observer felt "Marvin Hamlisch's score is the best he has written for the theater."
+Milton Shulman in the Evening Standard compared the songs to "penny whistles at a state funeral", while Robert Cushman of The Observer felt "Marvin Hamlisch's score is the best he has written for the theatre."

 An article in the January 12, 1984 edition of The New York Times reported that the National, citing "disappointing reception by the critics" and poor box office, would close the show on April 4.